This page describes the WEKA implementation of the S3 protocol.

 The S3 protocol is widely used and spans many cloud-native or cloud-ready applications.

-With Weka, you can:
+With WEKA, you can:

-Ingest data with S3 and then you can access the data with either S3 or other protocols.
+- Ingest data with S3, and then you can access the data with either S3 or other protocols.

-Expose existing data to S3, and migrate your application within the same data platform.
+- Expose existing data to S3, and migrate your application within the same data platform.

-In general, you can both gradually move applications to S3 and access the same data via multiple protocols (POSIX, S3, SMB, NFS, GPUDirect Storage).
-All this while enjoying Weka's scale, performance, and resiliency.
+While gaining WEKA's scale, performance, and resiliency advantages, you can gradually move applications to S3 and access the same data through multiple protocols, POSIX, S3, SMB, NFS, and GPUDirect Storage.

-Access to S3 APIs can be either authenticated or anonymous.
+User access to S3 APIs can be either authenticated or anonymous.